vertretungsplanme/vertretungsplan-uploader/README.md

 Project status
 --------------

-vertretungsplan-uploader is still in development and has not been tested in production
+vertretungsplan-uploader is in use by a couple of schools and seems to work well.
+However, we are planning to add some additional features in the future.

 License